Kiele Sanchez: Career

 In 2000, Sanchez auditioned for MTV's Wanna Be a VJ contest in New York.
 She was selected as one of the five finalists, but did not win the competition.
 However, an agent who had seen her on MTV expressed interest in representing her.

 After her agent recommended a move to Los Angeles, Sanchez auditioned and landed roles in the short-lived drama series That Was Then, and the sitcom Married to the Kellys.
 In 2003, Sanchez appeared in the film Stuck on You.
-She joined the cast of the hit ABC show Lost, for the series' third season, as Nikki Fernandez, but due to fan responses to her character, she was killed off six episodes after her first appearance.
+She joined the cast of the hit ABC show Lost, for the series' third season, as Nikki Fernandez, but she was killed off six episodes after her first appearance.
 She had a recurring role on the ABC show Samantha Who?, and played a leading role in the 2008 film Insanitarium, alongside Jesse Metcalfe.
 She co-starred as Gina in the 2009 thriller A Perfect Getaway.

 Sanchez starred in the 2010 film 30 Days of Night: Dark Days, taking over the role of Stella Oleson from Melissa George, who played her in the first film.
 Sanchez also starred in the DirecTV drama series Kingdom which premiered on the Audience Network in the fall of 2014.
-She also appeared in 49 episodes of The Glades, which ran for four years.
+She also played a lead role in The Glades, which ran for four years.

 In February 2020, she was cast as Lorna Crane, Mickey Haller's second ex-wife and office manager in the CBS series The Lincoln Lawyer, which is based on the 2005 novel of the same name by Michael Connelly.
-On February 2, 2021, it was announced that Becki Newton would replace Sanchez, after the series moved from CBS to Netflix.
+The series did not go into production at CBS and was picked up by Netflix, who announced in February 2021 that Becki Newton would replace Sanchez.

 In November 2022, Sanchez joined her husband Zach Gilford in a recurring role as Sydney Voit, the wife of Gilford's character Elias Voit in Criminal Minds: Evolution.

 Personal life

 She was married to screenwriter and director Zach Helm from 2001 to 2008.

 In 2010, Sanchez began dating actor Zach Gilford, with whom she co-starred in the ABC television pilot The Matadors.
 The couple became engaged in November 2011, and married on December 29, 2012.
 The couple also co-starred in The Purge: Anarchy.
 In August 2015, Sanchez announced that she and Gilford were expecting their first child, a son, that November.
 In October 2015, the couple announced that Sanchez had suffered a late-term miscarriage.
 In November 2017, the couple had a daughter, born via surrogate.
-They filed for divorce on April 19 2025.
+Their second child, a son, was born in June 2021.
+They filed for divorce on April 19, 2025.